NishanthARao/ROS-Quadcopter-Simulation/README.md

 catkin_create_pkg fly_bot rospy std_msgs
 ```

-5.Download all the folders and files into the folder fly_bot.
+5.Download all the folders and files into the folder fly_bot. i.e all the folders and files seen in this repo must be present inside the fly_bot.
+Donot create another folder inside the fly_bot with all theses files.

+Note: You may have to replace the existing src folder and CMakeLists and package files with these folder and files.

 6.Execute the following command to build into your ROS workspace
 ```